EldertGrootenboer/Take-back-your-time-Let-AI-do-the-work-for-you/README.md

 - Get me my timesheet please
 - I would like to get a timesheet for Contoso

+## TimeChimp

+Create an account on [TimeChimp](https://www.timechimp.com/), and create the following customers with their underlying projects.

+- Contoso
+  - Azure Functions
+- Fabrikam
+  - My Project
+  - Teams Implementation
+- Northwind
+  - iPaaS implementation

 ## Deployment

 ### Form Recognizer